MSISM/Games/README.md

 # Games
-Games to avoid my boring
+Games to avoid my boredom.
-instruccions inside each script
+instructions within each script